Abdo-Abuharrus211/phsa-co-op-presentation/pres.md

 <div>
 <ul>
 <li>Give co-ops a chance to lead a mini project, perhaps?</li>
-<li>Ask co-ops to write out their goals in their role early on, helps keep them motivated.</li>
+<li>Ask co-ops to write down their goals and what skills they'd like to develop early on, <br> it helps keep them motivated and have goals to work towards.</li>
 </ul>
 </div>